How to camp at the Back Ranch Meadows campsite at China Camp State Park using public transit.

 by Elizabeth C. Creely

 It’s time to write what I now realize is an annual narrative about camping and the small disasters and triumphs that go with it.
-Someday this essay will recount what it was like camping in the high desert or at sea level, but for now, it’s going to be about camping in another oak woodlands, this time the one that grows on top of San Pedro Mountain in Marin County.
-On July 4th, Jay and I took several buses and backpacked one mile to get to the Back Ranch Meadow campground in China Camp State park.
+Someday I’ll write an essay about camping in the high desert, but, for now, I’m going to write about camping in another oak woodlands, one that’s located on top of San Pedro Mountain in Marin County.
+On July 4th, Jay and I took several buses and backpacked one mile to the Back Ranch Meadow campground in China Camp State park, which sits in a glen below the northeast face of San Pedro Mountain.

 This fact amazes people when we tell them.
 Admiring glances are thrown our way.
 “Wow,” a friendly father walking his daughters said to us.
 “I didn’t know you could do that.”

-Well, unless you’re disabled and have mobility issues, you can (and if you are, please know that I have always firmly advocated for transportation options which are various, diverse and supported by my tax dollars.)
-There’s an array of public transportation options in the nine-county Bay Area: BART, Golden Gate Transit, SAMTRANS, county buses, and city shuttles which can get you out of the city and into counties with camping sites as far north as Mendocino and as far south as Pacific Grove.
+Well, unless you have mobility issues, you can (please know that I support ADA-compliant transportation options funded by my tax dollars.)
+There’s an array of public transportation options in the nine-county Bay Area: BART, Golden Gate Transit, SAMTRANS, county buses, and city shuttles that get you out of the city and into counties with camping sites as far north as Mendocino and as far south as Pacific Grove.
 (The newest entry in this system is the Sonoma-Marin Area Rail Transit system, which I am very excited about.)

-The only thing you have to have is Time, which can be an expensive and scarce resource.
+The only thing you have to have–aside from a backpack with a tent, bedding, food, water, and clothes attached to it–is Time, which can be an expensive and scarce resource.
 But Time is elastic and illusory and tends to open up under pressure.
-Also: the travel counts as the trip.

-You’ve seen San Pedro mountain, whether you recognized it as such or not.
-It rises to your right as you drive the 101 north into San Rafael.
-The main ridge splits into a series of smaller, pincer-like ridges which jut into the San Francisco bay.
+San Pedro mountain rises to the east of the 101 north into San Rafael.
+The main ridge splits into a series of smaller, pincer-like fingers that jut into the San Francisco bay.
 At Point San Pedro, the coastline makes a sharp turn to the north.
 This point, together with Pinole Point, located across the bay on the eastern shore, creates the space the San Pablo bay occupies.

-Following the frontage road that winds around Point San Pedro heading north will take you past salt marshes, the laboratory of the San Francisco Bay National Estuarine Research Reserve, which conducts research on estuarine health within the wilds of pickleweed and spartina.
+There’s a frontage road that winds around Point San Pedro heading north.
+This road takes you past salt marshes, the laboratory of the San Francisco Bay National Estuarine Research Reserve, which conducts research on estuarine health within the wilds of pickleweed and spartina.
 There are odd little hills perched on the edge of the marsh, would-be islands, which will be actual islands in another 50 years or so, as soon as the sea rises.

 What people should have congratulated us for was getting a campsite anywhere for the 4th of July.
 (Jay and I suffer from procrastination.)
 We needed a campsite to be available at the last minute in July and one that was accessible by public transportation.
 That’s a tall order, I remarked acidly to Jay.
 Miraculously, we got our wish.
 China Camp State park had sites available throughout the week of the fourth of July.
 We booked site #15 for three and 1/2 days and three nights.